Why do I sometimes remember things that no-one else does? Do I make these memories up?

 “Mr Savage lost his temper with me and launched an assault.
 He slapped me around the head, body and backside until I blacked out and lost consciousness from the pain.
 I came round in a pool of my own urine and dragged myself to my desk as he continued to beat me.
 My life was effectively destroyed by that man.
 My life and self-respect died that day.”

 The trigger for this assault was astonishingly trivial.
 Another boy had knocked the blackboard off its easel – clumsily rather than deliberately – as the class filed back in after lunch, and Savage blamed Skinner.
-The punishment was inappropriate for an accidental offence and it was given to the wrong person, but most damagingly it was hugely excessive.
+The punishment was inappropriate for an accident and it was given to the wrong person, but worst, it was hugely excessive.
 Only recently has Skinner found some closure for this trauma:

 “I made a report to the police over fifty years after the horrendous abuse took place.
 I spoke to a specialist historic abuse team who were very sympathetic and they took a statement.
 They came back to me and told me that they could find no trace of him still being alive and at that time they had not received any other complaints.
 It was good to be listened to.
 This along with the comments made here (Facebook) by other victims helps with a sense of validation.”